apanoush/ada-METAL-website/report.md

 Some terms are expected other less but do these classified films and wordclouds match their own periods or are they reccurent ?
 **mettre Graphs temporels**

-## Movie ratings, the numberisation of Nostalgia ?
+## Movie ratings, can we quantify Nostalgia ?
 Cinema is art, and as all art, people can like it, or hate it.
 Nowadays cinephiles have letterboxed accounts telling everyone their favourite movies.
 However this has not always been the case, just a few years ago the biggest movie ratings aggregator was IMDB, where people ranted about the latest movie they disliked, or conversly praised an old unknown movie from 50 years ago they found in a videoclub.
 One idiom often coming back is "It was better before", and cinema is not an exception.
 The top 100 movies from the [American Film Institute](https://www.afi.com/afis-100-years-100-movies-10th-anniversary-edition/) does not contain a single movie after 2000, and the vast majority of them came out before the 70s.
 Are movies worse nowadays or do people just want to appear special by showing off their cinematc culture of old movies ?

 For this part we will use the ratings from the IMBD dataset, which we added to the movies of our dataset.
 We've already seen he number of movies that came out each year, but now let's see which one of those have a rating: